 |Vitamin K||8.1 μg|

 Olive oil is also known as liquid gold as it contains a high percentage of single fatty acid.
 It is a good source of antioxidants with a high calorific value.
-Composition of Fatty acids are as follows (4).
+The composition of Fatty acids is as follows (4).

 |Saturated fatty acids||14.5%|

 Olive oil is rich in monounsaturated fatty acids (MUFAs) also has functional bioactive compounds like phenols and polyphenols, which makes it an excellent choice to live healthily.

 1. Olive oil benefits due to the presence of Phenols

 Different types of phenols present in olive oil help in reducing heart-related problems, different types of cancer like colon, breast, and skin cancers, slow down aging and protects from neurodegenerative diseases (5,6).

 2. Olive oil health benefits due to polyphenols

 Oleuropein and hydroxytyrosol polyphenols are believed to reduce morbidity and/or slow down the development of cardiovascular and neurodegenerative diseases as well as cancer (7).
 Also decreases blood pressure and treats hypertension (8).